Mmat97/TopCityEntertainment/README.md

 **NOTE 3:** The stadiums focused on include stadiums that were renovated and/or closed down

-**NOTE 4:** Currently focusing on Football, Soccer and Baseball stadiums.
-May add Tennis, Racing, and multi-purpose stadiums in a later version.
+**NOTE 4:** Currently focusing on Football, Soccer and Baseball stadiums

-## Possible Additions
-1. Adding other sources and add more recent and accurate data to the set since Wikipedia can often lack in this.
-2.Focus only on closed down stadiums
-3. Adding data sets on other forms of entertainment
-4. Displaying data as a bar graph to make it more easier to visualize
-5. Adding data sets to examine changes under a span of time and not just amounts
-6. Add more edge cases in case of altered or deleted data
+**NOTE 5:** Comic-con data and Dave Chapelle Events do not come from wikipedia